 Well, here is where it usually goes wrong.
 Many businesses owners use social media to purely ‘sell’ their product or services.
 They are focusing too much on selling rather than adding creating valued content.

 Put an end to ‘No Shows’ at your restaurant

 How to increase your restaurant Facebook audience

 Value comes in lots of forms.
 Content is what fills up our Facebook stream whether it’s emotive, funny, practical, informative, news, stories, images and so on.
 Users of social ‘aka your customers’ are using social to fill gaps of time in their life.
 Whether they are lying in bed, sitting on a bus or train, waiting in a reception room or checking their phones while the ad breaks appear on TV, social fills up gaps in their day.
-They want to find content that is relevant to that moment – a distraction.
+They want to find content that is relevant to them – a distraction.
 This is why content that is engaging, useful, emotive or funny works.

 So how do you use social media to sell?